 Carnation Soil Requirements

-Chalky, loamy, or sandy soils are ideal for carnations.
+In my experience, chalky, loamy, or sandy soils are ideal for carnations.
 These types of soils provide lots of drainage and aeration, which helps prevent waterlogged soil.
 However, chalky and sandy soils lose nutrients quickly, so they should be amended with some organic matter.
 Chalky soils are also alkaline, which works well for carnations.

 Soil Conditions Carnations Receive in their Native Habitats

 Most types of carnations are herbaceous perennials native to parts of Asia and Europe.
 Some species also grow in Africa and North America.
-Most carnations thrive in open grasslands or rocky areas with well-draining soils.
+Most types thrive in open grasslands or rocky areas with well-draining soils.

 Some carnations are low-growing plants native to mountainous areas such as the Alps and Carpathians in Europe.
-These alpine carnations grow on mountain slopes or meadows with dry to moist soils that have good drainage.
+These alpine varieties grow on mountain slopes or meadows with dry to moist soils that have good drainage.

 For more, see our in-depth guide to how tall and wide carnations grow under optimal conditions.

 Brief Overview of Different Soil Types

 All plants depend on soil for nutrients and minerals.
 However, different plants need different types of soil.
 Different types of soils provide different levels of drainage, nutrition, and aeration, as well as varying pH levels.